University of California, Irvine School of Physical Sciences: Graduate

 The School of Physical Sciences provides 1 masters level graduate program in chemistry and 4 doctorate level graduate programs, including programs in chemistry, mathematics, physics and astronomy, and earth system science.

 The Department of Chemistry offers Ph.D. degrees in all major sub-disciplines of chemistry, along with several interdisciplinary programs.
 These programs include analytical chemistry, atmospheric chemistry, chemical biology, inorganic chemistry, organic chemistry, physical chemistry, theoretical chemistry, chemicals and materials physics, and medicinal chemistry and pharmacology.
 As of fall 2014, there were about 40 faculty members, 240 graduate students, and 50 postdoctoral fellows in the chemistry program.
 There is also a master's degree program in chemistry offered, along with a master's degree program in chemistry with a teaching credential.

 The Department of Mathematics offers a Ph.D. degree in mathematics as well as a master's degree in mathematics.
 As of fall 2014, there were about 36 faculty members and 100 graduate students.

 The Department of Physics and Astronomy offers both Ph.D and master's degrees in physics, as well as an interdisciplinary degree in chemical and material physics.

 The Department of Earth System Science offers a Ph.D. degree program in earth system science.

 Associated bodies

+UCI Math Circle

+The UCI Math Circle is an institution operating under the Department of Mathematics.
+The UCI Math Circle, like many others, is oriented towards developing mathematical skills and thinking in youth populations.

+The UCI Math circle covers numerous topics such as Number theory, Graph theory, Topology, Statistics, Combinatorics, functional equations.
+These topics are often taught in sessions through games and analogies to the real world, professors from various institutions may also come and speak at certain sessions.